UxC's Uranium Market Outlook (UMO) highlights recent developments and their impact on the market.

 As the nuclear renaissance takes hold in countries all over the globe, many questions about the international nuclear supply chain have arisen.

-Each quarterly report, at over 200 pages, covers key supply and demand developments as well as the
+Each NPO quarterly report, at over 200 pages, covers key supply and demand developments as well as the

 overall supply and demand situation, reviews spot and long-term contract activity over the